 Under the U.S. Code, any person who intentionally commits to defraud any healthcare benefit programs, or to use fraud and false statements to obtain funds held by a federal healthcare program, shall face up to 10 years in prison and shall pay a fine up to 500,000 dollars, or twice the amount of the fraud.

-You don’t need to have professional skills to become a whistleblower.
+You don’t need to have professional skills to become a medicare whistleblower.
 Anyone can be a potential whistleblower, including yourself.

-According to the National Whistleblower Center, a whistleblower is a person-in-interest who reports any person involved in fraudulent activities, abuse, corruption, or inimical acts contrary to the public health and safety.
+According to the National Whistleblower Center, a medicare whistleblower is a person-in-interest who reports any person involved in fraudulent activities, abuse, corruption, or inimical acts contrary to the public health and safety.

 As a general rule, you need to disclose the information in good faith – that you didn’t involve in the fraudulent process, and you are innocent.